davidclin/gcp-alibaba-vpn/redundancy.md

 -  For redundant topologies,  the
 [Cloud VPN documentation on redundant and high-throughput VPNs](https://cloud.google.com/vpn/docs/concepts/redundant-vpns).

-Disclaimer: At time of this writing, site-to-site IPsec VPN tunnel configuration using dynamic routing between Cloud VPN and Alibaba Cloud VPN Gateway is not supported.
+Disclaimer: At time of this writing, IPsec VPN tunnel configuration using dynamic routing between Cloud VPN and Alibaba Cloud VPN Gateway is not supported.

 ## Product environment